Processing Refund, Repair, and Replacement Claims

 5. Click Save.

-When you save the sales order in Pending Approval status, the record is submitted for approval.
-The sales order can be tracked on the associated claim record, on the Related Records subtab, and RMA record, in the Replacement SO No. field.
+When you save the sales order with Pending Approval status, it's submitted for approval.
+You can track the sales order on the claim's Related Records subtab and on the RMA in the Replacement SO No. field.

-After a sales order has been approved, the record is updated with the work order number on the Items subtab.
-In the Create WO column of the warranty line item, click the work order number link to open the Work Order form.
-Work orders are included in the list on the Related Records subtab of the associated claim.
+After a sales order is approved, the work order number appears on the Items subtab.
+In the Create WO column of the warranty line, click the work order number link to open the Work Order form.
+Work orders show up in the Related Records subtab of the claim.

-When creating a work order for a repair claim, you can review the repaired items that you assigned to the assembly items.
+When you create a work order for a repair claim, you can review the repaired items you assigned to the assembly items.
 For more information, see Setting Up Warranty Information on the Item Record.

 For more information about work order processing and other required forms, see the following topics: